-The ASMBS as well as the American College of Surgeons (ACS) and the NIH all recommend that all weight loss surgeries including gastric sleeve surgery be performed by a board-certified surgeon with specializing training.
+The ASMBS, as well as the American College of Surgeons (ACS) and the NIH, all recommend that all weight loss surgeries including gastric sleeve surgery be performed by a board-certified surgeon with specializing training.

 Gastric sleeve surgery has a high survival rate of 99.7%.
 However, according to the U.S. National Library of Medicine, there are some risks and complications associated with the surgical procedure.
-Some of the most common include: bleeding, stenosis and staple line leaks and infection.
+Some of the most common include bleeding, stenosis and staple line leaks and infection.
 Blood clots are a common concern with any type of surgery, that’s why your surgeon will require you walk around as soon as possible after surgery and wear compression stockings.

-There are also some side effects that are common in those that have gastric sleeve surgery that are less as serious.
+There are also some side effects that are common in those that have gastric sleeve surgery that is less as serious.
 These include digestive issues, gallstones (from excessive weight loss), nausea and vomiting as well as vitamin and mineral deficiency.
 The latter should be addressed appropriately with a post-op vitamin regimen.